Soap Opera Hopper Nicolas Coster

 His arm was paralyzed, but despite the odds given by his doctor, he regained feeling in his fingers within a year, and the use of his arm.

-Baby boomer and senior citizen fans of daytime TV in the 1980’s enjoyed watching Nicolas Coster as a regular cast member on several soap operas:
+Fans of 1980s daytime TV enjoyed watching Nicolas Coster as a regular cast member on several soap operas:

 One Life to Live (1983-1984) as Anthony Makana

 His producer on One Life to Live was Paul Rauch, whom Coster had first worked for on Another World during the 1970’s.
-When Nicolas Coster first began working on One Life to Live, his arm was still recovering from almost being severed, and he told the executives that he would need to keep his hand in his pocket most of the time.
-He formed a lifetime friendship with his One Life to Live co-star Robert S. Woods, with whom he shared a dressing room.
+When Coster first began working on One Life to Live, his arm was still recovering from almost being severed, and he told the executives that he would need to keep his hand in his pocket most of the time.
+He formed a lifetime friendship with his One Life to Live co-star Robert S. Woods, with whom he shared a dressing room at One Life to Live.

 Santa Barbara (1984-1988) as Lionel Lockridge